 Cabin assignments are made by age and gender assigned at birth.
-Waycross is dedicated to providing safe and comfortable housing for campers of all gender expressions and identities.
-We will work with you and your camper to determine the best cabin assignment prior to the start of camp.
+However, Waycross is dedicated to providing safe and comfortable housing for campers of all gender expressions and identities.
+We will work with you and your camper to determine the best cabin assignment prior to the start of camp and make necessary accommodations for all campers.